tigergraph/ecosys/k8s/docs/08-release-notes/operator-0.0.3.md

 ## Bugfixes

-- Addressed an issue where the expand command would become stuck when no schema and graph data existed in the TigerGraph cluster. ([CORE-1743](https://graphsql.atlassian.net/browse/CORE-1743), TigerGraph 3.8.0)
+- Addressed an issue where the expand command would become stuck when no schema and graph data existed in the TigerGraph cluster.